MECA-SNAKE/flipper-snake/README.md

 Meet Flipper, an impressive snake robot measuring 1m20 and crafted from 13 intricately designed 3D-printed pieces.
 With its remarkable capabilities, Flipper elegantly navigates and explores its surroundings.
 This versatile robot boasts 3 distinct modes of motion: Inchworm, Concertina, and Undulation.
 The Inchworm mode enables precise inch-by-inch movement, the Concertina mode mimics the graceful accordion-like motion.
 In the Undulation mode, Flipper effortlessly slithers with a mesmerizing sinusoidal movement.
 Flipper's innovative design and diverse locomotion options make it a remarkable robotic creation.

+## News
+* May 2023: Present project outcome in a public forum
+* June 2023: Invitation from the EPFL Computer Science and Communication Systems Section to present Flipper to the Section's teachers at the Lausanne Palace
+* Octobre 2023: Invitation to the VIScon 2023 symposium at ETH in Zürich

 ![Alt Text](docs/video_1.gif)